sigmie/sigmie.com/docs/v0/mappings.md

 ### Category

-The `category` field, is used for fields that distinguish Documents into categories.
+The `category` field is used for fields that distinguish Documents into categories.

 ```php
 $properties->category();